High stoma output

 This can cause a leak or loss in electrolytes or salts required by the body (sodium, magnesium, potassium).
-These problems can be managed in a number of ways, including the use of an anti-diarrhoeal medicine, such as loperamide.
+These problems can be managed in a number of ways, including use of an anti-diarrhoeal medicine, such as loperamide.

-Use in patients with short bowel syndrome without a stoma
+Short bowel syndrome without a stoma

 Loperamide may also be used in individuals with short bowel syndrome without a stoma or in individuals with a high output fistula (a ‘tunnel’ or connection that forms naturally between the bowel and the surface of the skin).